 This student convention reflected the everyday difficulties of getting an education in Mississippi.
-In some schools MSU members are regularly asking their teachers to discuss Negro history, civil rights and "what we're doing in South afraid of their kids standing up to their Vietnam."
+In some schools MSU members are regularly asking their teachers to discuss Negro history, civil rights and "what we're doing in South Vietnam."
 In some places MSU libraries